Decision-making capacity in dementia

 But how do you establish what is a reasonable belief?
 If you know a person has dementia, you need to think about whether they can understand what the risks are.
 For example, if the person wants to go out for a walk alone, can they understand the risks of traffic and remember the way home?
 Or if a person wants to make a cup of tea, are they able to understand the risk from boiling water?

-If there is no or little risk – say, deciding between tea and coffee or what music to listen to – then most people are able to make their own decision.
+If the decision is minor – say, deciding between tea and coffee or what music to listen to – then most people will be able to make their own decision.
 If you think a person with dementia is unable to make a particular decision, you should be able to give reasons for this.
 It is good practice to write these in their care plan.
 Here are some examples to show what this would look like:

 Mrs Singh is unable to make decisions about having a wash.
 This is because her dementia means she doesn't understand the risks of not washing when doubly incontinent.